chemfp features

 Chemfp uses the same techniques to implement high-performance Tversky search.

-Chemfp performance extends beyond in-memory search.
+Chemfp performance extends beyond its algorithms.
 Chemfp natively supports the FPS and FPB fingerprint file formats.
 The FPS format is text-format designed as an exchange format which is easy to read and write.
 Chemfp can search directly on an FPS file at over 500 MB/second, and can load an FPS file into memory, at between 40 and 250MB/second, for 166-bit fingerprints and 2048-bit fingerprints, respectively.

 If that isn't fast enough, the FPB file is designed for high-performance I/O. The file layout matches chemfp's internal layout, which means the file can be loaded directly as a memory-mapped file for effectively instantaneous "open" times.
 It still takes time to load the data into memory when the first search starts, that's where the linear and sublinear search bounds shine.
 With a high threshold it's often possible to leave most of the data on the disk, because it won't be needed.